 On break, continue, and return

-, not to speak of exiting a loop with a return
+continue, not to speak of exiting a loop with a return.
+This is a

 shame, and I will argue in favor of these three constructs.